cmer81/BlackHole/README.md

 Installation
 ==============

 Use the installation script.
-It will install all the dependencies, except the parts that you can choose, DB and web server.
+It will install all the dependencies, except the parts that you can choose DB and web server.
 For those you need to choose.
 I use apache and Mysql, there are apache examples of configuration files inside.